Evaluating and preparing the jawbone for dental implant placement.

 - If immediate implant placement is planned (a situation involving the removal of the existing tooth and then immediately placing the implant in the fresh extraction site), the presence of a limited infection associated with the existing tooth may or may not prove to be a contraindication.

-Based on their review of published research, the authors of some papers (Marconcini 2013, Chrcanovic 2015) have concluded that the presence of an infection (either root canal or gum disease related) may be a manageable condition and therefore doesn’t necessarily contraindicate the immediate placement of dental implants as long as appropriate pre and post-surgical steps are taken.
+Based on their review of published research, the authors of some papers (Marconcini 2013, Chrcanovic 2015) have concluded that the presence of an infection (either root canal or gum disease-related) may be a manageable condition and therefore doesn’t necessarily contraindicate the immediate placement of dental implants as long as appropriate pre and post-surgical steps are taken.

 Of course, only the treating dentist can determine if placing an immediate implant under these conditions makes an appropriate option for their patient or not.

-- Extraction of the infected tooth first, followed by a 4 to 6 month healing period, has been the approach followed historically to manage this situation.
+- Extraction of the infected tooth first, followed by a 4 to 6-month healing period, has been the approach followed historically to manage this situation.

 ▲ Section references – Marconcini, Chrcanovic